WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/s.md

 For word usage of specific terms, see [The American Heritage Dictionary](https://ahdictionary.com/).

 ## surf

+Avoid using to refer to the action of browsing.

 ## SVG

 Acronym for *Scalable Vector Graphics*.
 Use uppercase.